masichaivy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 15-countthatword displays a script that displays the number of lines that contain a pattern
 - 16-whatsnext displays script that displays lines containing a pattern and 3 lines after themin a file
 - 17-hidethisword displays a script that displays all the lines in a file that do not contain the pattern bin
 - 18-letteronly displays a script that displays all the lines in a file starting with a letter
+- 19-AZ displays a script that replaces all characters